leesael/SNeCT/code/README.txt

 		#define MAX_ITER	 						<- Maximum iteration number, default value is set to 2000

  		*The example of configuration file is in demo folder.
- 		*Notice that SNeCT ver 1.0 uses static variables for faster performance.
-We are planning to make dynamic version for next version.

  	[Step 3] Compile and run SNeCT